asksac/PrivateRouting/README.md

 ## Overview

-This project offers an example of how network connections can be securely routed from an AWS VPC to an external network that uses public IP address space via a Virtual Private Gateway or VPC peering.
+This repo offers an example of how network connections can be securely routed from an AWS VPC to any external network that uses public IP addresses, using a cluster of HAProxy deployed on AWS Fargate.
+There is also an option to deploy HAProxy on an EC2 cluster managed by AWS Auto Scaling.

+HAProxy is used here as a lightweight and highly performant L4 TCP proxy that supports DNS resolution of backend hosts.

 ## Diagram

+The diagram below shows how networking and infrastructure is setup in this
+project:

 ![AWS VPC network diagram](docs/images/aws_vpc_diagram.png)